GeorgeMC2610/KTANE-Bot/README.md

 #### Key-Word: DEFUSE PASSWORD

 For each column, say the letter that you say, either by saying the letter itself (I do not recommend this), or by using the [military alphabet](https://www.wikiwand.com/en/NATO_phonetic_alphabet#:~:text=The%2026%20code%20words%20are,%2Dray%2C%20Yankee%2C%20Zulu.).
-For each letter, wait until the BOT repeats it, and saying "next".
+For each letter, wait until the BOT repeats it and says "next".

 E.g.: "**Yankee**" or "**Y**".